HomeAbuse

 12. His access may be treated as justice, while women’s separation is treated as discrimination.

 The moral frame gets flipped.
 A male person’s access becomes the highest good, and women’s boundaries become the problem to be solved.
+This is where danger increases for women.
+When people feel entitled to connection.

 13. Female socialization may still be used against women.